ravachol/kew/CONTRIBUTING.md

 - Try to keep commits fairly small so that they are easy to review.

 - If you can, use https://editorconfig.org/.
 There is a file with settings for it: .editorconfig.

+- If you're fixing a particular bug in the issue list, please explicitly say "Fixes #" in your description".